 3. Too much shaky-cam.
 Seriously, a tripod is a good investment.

 4. Poor sound.
 You conducted some great interviews.
 It would be a shame if they were all unintelligible.

 5. Language barrier issues.
 If you’re filming people who speak another language, your film will need subtitles.
 Make sure the subtitles are accurate – if you’re not fluent, find someone who is.
 Not everything translates perfectly.
 The translation should convey the sense of what is being said in good English.

 6. Overly intrusive voice-overs.
 Narration is great in moderation, but hopefully you have footage compelling enough that it can speak for itself.
-If you have Morgan Freeman as your narrator, that's a whole different story.

 7. Bad editing.
 You’re going to end up shooting a lot of footage – and you’re going to have to throw a lot of it out.
 Very few filmmakers can get away with a three-hour movie.
 Choose what gets into your film carefully.